Search within:

 Bio

-Josh was a music and media industry writer for PopMatters and has had his work featured in Fast Company Magazine, McClatchey News Service, Tape Op Magazine, The Journal of the Art of Record Production, Craftsmen Radio, and VH1.
+Josh was a music and media industry writer for PopMatters and has had his work featured in Fast Company Magazine, McClatchy News Service, Tape Op Magazine, The Journal of the Art of Record Production, Craftsmen Radio, and VH1.
 He is a frequent contributor to the regional NPR-affiliate, WOUB Public Media, providing coverage for national and regional music stories and interviews with national music figures.

-He is the creator and director of numerous industry immersion courses at Ohio University including the OHIO South by Southwest trip, a class that brings Ohio University students to the largest national industry gathering in Austin,TX, allowing students to learn firsthand from those shaping today's music and media industries, the MDIA Production MasterClass Series, which give students an exclusive opportunity for in-studio apprenticeship education with industry leaders such as Jim Eno of Spoon (Austin,TX), Grammy-nominated producer/engineer Joel Hamilton at Studio G (Brooklyn) and 7-time Grammy winner Michael Brauer (NYC), and has led the Music Industry Masterclass at Bonnaroo Music & Arts Festival (Manchester, TN) and Forecastle Festival (Louisville, KY).
+He is the creator and director of numerous industry immersion courses at Ohio University including the OHIO South by Southwest trip, a class that brings Ohio University students to the largest national industry gathering in Austin, TX, allowing students to learn firsthand from those shaping today's music and media industries, the MDIA Production Masterclass Series, which gives students an exclusive opportunity for in-studio apprenticeship education with top producers.
+Past masterclasses have included Jim Eno of Spoon (Providence, RI / Austin, TX), Grammy-nominated producer/engineer Joel Hamilton at Studio G (Brooklyn), Steve Albini at Electrical Audio (Chicago, IL) and 7-time Grammy winner Michael Brauer (NYC).
+He has also led a Music Industry Masterclass at Bonnaroo Music & Arts Festival (Manchester, TN).

 Josh is the faculty advisor of Brick City Records, the student-run record label in the School of Media Arts and Studies, as well as WIMI (Women in Music Industry), a student organization that provides networking and mentorship opportunities for female OU MDIA students pursuing careers in the music business.